 In 2000, Montana was inducted into the Pro Football Hall of Fame.

-Joseph Montana was born in New Eagle, Pennsylvania in 1956.
+Joseph Montana was born in New Eagle, Pennsylvania, in 1956.
 In high school, Montana played basketball and football.
-He even received a scholarship to play basketball at North Carolina State University.
+He received a scholarship to play basketball at North Carolina State University.
 He ended up heading to Notre Dame to play football.
 He had to work his way onto the field, but eventually led Notre Dame to a National Championship (1977) and a Cotton Bowl victory (1979).

 Following retirement, Montana moved to Northern California wine country and has kept a low profile.
-He and his wife Jennifer have four kids.
-The two youngest played football at Division 1 Colleges.
+He and his wife, Jennifer, have four kids.
+The two youngest played football at Division 1 colleges.